BeamCtrl/Airiana/README.md

 #### Auto update:

-Airana will every 4hrs check if ther is a new stable release availible in this git repo.
+Airana will every 4hrs check if there is a new stable release availible in this git repo.
 If there is, it will be automatically fetched and the system will restart.

 #### Interface: